wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 When you add visualizations to a report, you can move those visuals to specific locations on the page, and make them bigger or smaller for a more effective display.

-It is best practice to place the most important visual in the top left corner of your report, as your report users will most likely from read left to right, and top to bottom.
+It is best practice to place the most important visual in the top-left corner of your report, as your report users will most likely from read left to right, and top to bottom.
 You might also want to place your organization's logo in or near this area.
 You can then arrange the other visuals accordingly.

 To move a visualization, select any area of the visualization and then drag it to the new location.